-This soya curry is prepared in the North-Indian style and is very similar to the way butter chicken is prepared.
+This soya curry is prepared in the North-Indian style and is very similar to butter chicken.
 Hence, the name soya makhani ("makhani" means buttery).
 It is a very delicious and creamy dish.

 For this recipe, we use soya granules to thicken the gravy, which reduces the amount of cream and cashews that are required.
 If you wish to add more cream and cashews, however, you can always do so.